rsmath/Predicting-Dumpsites/README.md

 ## Article

-I will soon post official Medium blogs written by many members of the team in collaboration to describe the project specifics in much greater detail.
-Stay tuned!
+Here is the official article written by the Omdena team for this project: [https://omdena.com/blog/illegal-dumping](https://omdena.com/blog/illegal-dumping)

 -------